 While the concept of ISD has been around since the early 1950s, ADDIE first appeared in 1975.
 It was created by the Center for Educational Technology at Florida State University for the U.S. Army and then quickly adapted by all the U.S. Armed Forces (Branson, Rayner, Cox, Furman, King, Hannum, 1975; Watson, 1981).
 The five phases were based somewhat on a previous ISD model developed by the U.S. Air Force (1970) called the Five Step Approach.
-It also seems to have a lot in common with Bela Banathy's model.
+It also has a lot in common with Bela Banathy's model.

 The ADDIE or ISD model consisted of 19 steps that were considered essential to the development of educational and training programs (Hannum, 2005).
 The steps were grouped into five phases (Analysis, Design, Development, Implement, Evaluate) to facilitate communication of the ISD model to others.
 The steps, listed under their respective phases, are shown below: